APPLY TO OLIP

 February 8, 2021: Deadline for referees to submit applicant reference letters no later than 11:59pm.

-MARCH 2021: Final shortlist meeting of the selection panel.
-Applicants who have not been selected for an interview will receive a phone call mid-to-late March.
+ApRIL 2021: Final shortlist meeting of the selection panel.
+Applicants who have been selected for an interview will receive a phone call early April.

-march 2021: Interviews held virtually for those applicants selected during the shortlist meeting of the selection panel.
-All interviews are held in person at Queen’s Park.
+April 2021: Interviews held virtually for those applicants selected during the shortlist meeting of the selection panel.

 Frequently asked questions